 - I am able to defuse tension in stressful situations

 - I have the self-confidence to be assertive when the situation demands it

 - I am in good physical health with no medical conditions that would limit my ability to do the work of a conservation officer

 - My moral, philosophical or religious beliefs would not prevent me from using an appropriate level of force in order to control a situation

-- A University degree or technical diploma in a natural resource law enforcement program and
+- Applied degree or technical diploma in a recognized post-secondary program of natural resource law enforcement

-Proof of the following special requirements will be requested during the competition process:
+Proof of the following will be requested during the competition process:

 - Applicants must be at least 19 years of age